 Applying for CAC Membership

-All persons elected to membership other than as Corresponding Member, shall be classified as Provisional Members for not less than one year.
-A Provisional Member may be proposed for a class of Full Member after one year.
+All persons elected to membership other than as Affiliate Member, shall be classified as Associate Members for not less than one year.
+An Associate Member may be proposed for a class of Full Member after one year.
 Before an application for Associate Membership will be evaluated, two recommendations must be received by Full, Associate, Corresponding, Retired, or Life members of the CAC.

 Any college-level student, intern, laboratory technician, or volunteer employed in a forensic science laboratory pursuing a course of study or a career in a forensic science.
-Any application for Affiliate Membership shall be submitted by, and with the recommendation of, a full, life, or provisional member of the Corporation.
+Any application for Affiliate Membership shall be submitted by, and with the recommendation of, a Full, Associate, Corresponding, Retired, or Life member of the Association.

 When you are ready to apply, click here!